apache/druid/docs/development/build.md

 mvn clean install
 ```

 This will run static analysis, unit tests, compile classes, and package the projects into JARs.
 It will _not_ generate the source or binary distribution tarball.
-Take note that this build will take up to an hour to complete.
+Note that this build may take some time to complete.

 In addition to the basic stages, you may also want to add the following profiles and properties: